MiRON-project/Miron-Engine/README.md

-# Miron-Engine
+# The MIRoN Toolchain
-The Miron-Engine is the adaptation engine and the main repository of the organization.
-It provides a step-by-step on how to setup the computer and what are the required changes to integrate Miron, RoQME, MOOD2Be and Smartsoft.
-Please make sure to read the documentation in the Documentation folder and the tutorials to be able to install all the required components to run the application.
-The system has several dependencies and one must set up the inter-process communication to be able to run the full system.

-Basically, one will need to install the following modules:
+This is the main repository of the MIRoN Toolchain, developed as part of the MIRoN Integrated Technical Project (ITP), funded by the H2020 RobMoSys Project (Gran Agreement No. 732410).

+Installing, setting up and using the MIRoN Toolchain requires installing the following modules:

 - Smartsoft, and switch to the Miron-Organization branch on several repositories, e.g., ComponentRepository, SystemRepository, DataRepository and others.
-- MOOD2Be, the BehaviourTree manager
+- MOOD2BE: BehaviourTree manager.
-- ZMQ, the inter-process module
+- ZMQ: inter-process communication module.
-- RoQME, the tool to model non-funtional models
-- Miron-Engine, the tool for adaptation
+- The RoQME Toolchain, enabling the design-time modelling and runtime estimation of QoS metrics define don non-functional properties.
+- The MIRoN Toolchain, enabling the modelling of the system variation points (i.e., parameters and alternative/optional behaviours) and the adaptation logic required to configure those variation points at runtime according with the evolution of relevant QoS metrics.
-- 3rd Party libraries: OMPL, MRQT, Webots for simulation
+- A number of third party libraries, e.g., OMPL, MRQT or Webots for simulation.

-Please continue the tutorial in the Documentation folder.
+Detailed installation instructions are available in the Documentation folder.